marcos-d-martins/marcos-d-martins/README.md

 - 👋 Hi, I’m @marcos-d-martins (Marcos Daniel)
-- 👀 I’m interested in PHP development and MySQL
+- 👀 I’m interested in PHP development and MySQL DBMS
 - 🌱 I’m currently learning Java and Laravel

 - 📫 How to reach me by email: marcdmartins@gmail.com